 For law firms, we suggest Checkmark Payroll.
-This all-in-one solution that allows unlimited payroll processing, contractor payments, and compliance management.
+This all-in-one solution allows unlimited payroll processing, contractor payments, and compliance management.

 We suggest Payroll by Wave.
 This software is great for freelancers and small businesses.
 Offers employee self-service, payroll management, and accounting integration.

 We recommend SurePayroll for restaurant owners.
 The software offers mobile access, integration with time clock systems, leave tracking, and more.